 - You should provide your manager with an appointment and/or treatment schedule within 2 weeks.
 While not required, it is requested that you consider the business needs of the department when scheduling appointments or treatments.
 Your manager may ask you to reschedule due to the business needs of the department.
 However, rescheduling should not interfere with medical care.

 - If you request intermittent or reduced schedule leave, the institution may arrange a transfer to an equivalent position in another department that better accommodates your leave in an effort to limit negatively impacting the operational needs of the department.

-Intermittent Leave for Childbirth, Adoption or Foster Placement
+Intermittent Leave for Childbirth, Adoption, Foster or Surrogacy Placement

-If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption or foster placement date.
+If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption, foster or surrogacy placement date.
 You must work with your manager to determine the intermittent schedule in advance of taking the leave.
 While managers do not have the authority to approve or deny the overall FML request, they do have the discretion to determine if the requested intermittent schedule fits the operational needs of the department.